Asian shares decline ahead of Fed decision on interest rates

 The Bank of Japan began a two-day monetary policy meeting Wednesday, although analysts expect the central bank to stick to its easy monetary policy.
 Rate decisions from Norway, Switzerland and the Bank of England are next.

-In energy trading, U.S. benchmark crude rose 15 cents to $84.09 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, U.S. benchmark crude rose $1.95 to $85.89 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 1.5% Tuesday, weighing down energy stocks.
-Brent crude, the international standard, added 22 cents to $90.84 a barrel.
+Brent crude, the international standard, added $2.09 to $92.71 a barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama